Are you an information & analysis provider or a genuine co-pilot?

 The Outperformer has developed and applied the model below with teams that are serious about adopting a genuine business partnering approach, sometimes described as 'co-pilots' or 'advisors'.
 Regardless of the name, the implementation of this model is deeply connected to value creation, 'value-based decision making' and ultimately, achievement of organisational objectives.

 See what the Finance Team at Novo Nordisk has to say about their business partnering journey with us and how they became real co-pilots in their business and influence strategic decision making:

 Principles for introducing co-pilot capability in your team

 In order to create sustainable change in performance via a capability uplift, we need it to ‘stick’ in the culture and context of your organisation.
 In isolation and a ‘knowledge obese’ business landscape, our role is not to simply provide more information, but design a program infrastructure puts learning into action in line with shared vision and strategy.

 A well-considered project design and rollout is essential, typically built around four critical elements; exploratory workshops, peer-oriented problem solving, a project ‘anchor’ and the leaderships attention to culture and enablement of change.
-Our team will work closely with our client, including key project sponsors and enablers to ensure a responsive and effective project roadmap is designed.
+Our team will work closely with you, including key project sponsors and enablers, to ensure a responsive an effective project roadmap is designed.